Will the Supreme Court make a major Second Amendment ruling this term?

 If NYC convinces the court that the right to travel is not a “core” Second Amendment right, its former regulations probably will still need to pass “intermediate scrutiny.”
 That means the regulations must be justified by an “important” governmental interest and the regulations must be “substantially related” to that interest.

-To satisfy that standard, NYC will have to show that the travel restrictions aren’t overly broad so that they restrain conduct that is not necessary to achieve the city’s safety goals.
+To satisfy that standard, NYC will have to show that the travel restrictions aren’t overly broad so that they restrain conduct in excess of what is necessary to achieve the city’s safety goals.
 NYC argues that the former regulations function to address the danger of handguns in public, as opposed to in the home.
 The City explains that policing handgun carry is substantially more difficult if destinations outside the City are permitted (i.e. harder to track plausible travel routes).

 The Supreme Court may address two additional constitutional arguments put forth by the gun owners: that the gun travel restriction violates their right to interstate travel (guaranteed by the Commerce Clause) and that the gun travel restriction violates a more general “right to travel” (implicit in the Constitution).